 A $200 deposit is required to reserve your spot.

-Your deposit becomes non-refundable November 15, 2020.
+Your deposit becomes non-refundable August 15, 2021.
 The final payment is non-refundable.
 Travel insurance is advised.
 You may consider purchasing insurance from World Nomads (F4A will receive a small commission for any purchase made through this link.
 Thank you.)

 LODGING - The Perry Mansion

 It took a over a century, but your room is ready!